 9.1.
 In accordance with its obligations under the Health and Safety at Work etc Act 1974 and with Part 3 of the ISSRs, the College has a duty to ensure the health, safety and welfare of employees and the health and safety of pupils and others affected by the College’s operations, so far as is reasonably practicable.

 9.2.
 The College will meet this requirement by taking a sensible, proportionate and holistic approach to management of health and safety issues in accordance with the School’s obligations and its health and safety policies.

 10.1.
 When assessing risks to pupil welfare and well-being at the College, all staff should also consider whether the matter should be reported to outside agencies and /or regulatory bodies, including but not restricted to, Children’s Services, the Police, Ofsted, CAMHS, the Charity Commission, Channel etc.

 10.2.
-Unless provided for otherwise in the College’s policies or in statutory guidance, the member of staff concerned should discuss the decision to report to outside agencies and /or regulatory bodies with the FRAN BURNS or MIKE KIRBY before making such a report.
+Unless provided for otherwise in the College’s policies or in statutory guidance, the member of staff concerned should discuss the decision to report to outside agencies and /or regulatory bodies with the Fran Burns of Mike Kirby before making such a report.

 11. Monitoring and review

-11.2 [• This policy and related College’s procedures will be reviewed annually by [• the Head] or another senior member of staff, and updated as necessary] .
+11.2 This policy and related College’s procedures will be reviewed annually by Mike Kirby or another senior member of staff, and updated as necessary.

-11.3 In undertaking the monitoring and review of relevant risk assessments and this policy (as necessary), [• the Head] will seek to identify trends and understand issues of concern and to take steps to improve systems to manage these.
+11.3 In undertaking the monitoring and review of relevant risk assessments and this policy (as necessary), The Principal, Mike Kirby, will seek to identify trends and understand issues of concern and to take steps to improve systems to manage these.